CompGenomeLab/globalNERepair/README.md

 # Data
 The Hg19 genome which is divided into 5000 bases can be acces through [here](https://github.com/CompGenomeLab/globalNERepair/blob/master/Data/5kb_divided_hg19.bed).

+The gene annotation GTF file includes transcripts and gene information.
+It was used to map repair, damage, histone markers (ChIP-seq), and DNase-seq data on the genes and intergens for better interpretation of biological knowledge from the analysis.
+To download the GTF file:

+>Go to its original ftp source: ftp://ftp.ensembl.org/pub/grch37/release-98/gtf/homo_sapiens/

+or

+>Directly download from my github [Data folder.](https://github.com/CompGenomeLab/globalNERepair/blob/master/Data/Homo_sapiens_Hg19)

 The ChIP-seq data used in the project can be retrieved using the given ENCODE IDs.

 ![image](https://user-images.githubusercontent.com/57831340/105982928-0421de00-60a9-11eb-9745-4248b874e56e.png)